Ultrafast molecular orbital tomography of a pentacene thin film using time-resolved momentum microscopy at a free-electron laser: Method

 The experiments were performed at the PG2 beamline at FLASH \cite{martins_monochromator_2006}.
 The experimental geometry is depicted in Fig.\,1\,(a).
-Pump and probe pulse impinge on the sample at a polar angle of $\uptheta$\,=\,68$^{\circ}$ and an azimuthal angle of $\upphi$\,=\,64$^{\circ}$ with respect to the [-1\,1\,0] direction of the Ag(110) surface and are aligned to have spacial overlap.
-The photoelectrons emitted into the hemisphere above the sample are detected by a novel TOF momentum microscope \cite{schonhense_space-_2015,kutnyakhov_first_2019} and recorded according to their wave vector and kinetic energy.
-The average FEL pulse energy of 30\,µJ was attenuated by nitrogen gas and thin film filter foils to acquire spectra similar to reference measurements in static experiments \cite{grimm_molecular_2018}.
-The optical pump laser provides a maximum flux of 1\,mJ/cm$^2$ at 400\,nm wavelength and is synchronized with the FEL to allow pump--probe delay scans.
-Within a so-called bunch train of 330 pulses with 1\,µs spacing at a repetition rate of 10\,Hz, 299 pulses are optically pumped, while the remaining 31 are unpumped.
-The temporal overlap from FEL and optical laser ('time zero') is established by a characteristic time dependency of spectral shifts in ARPES experiments.
-The beam spot size of the FEL and optical laser at the sample position were about 250\,µm\,x\,150\,µm and 260\,µm\,x\,150\,µm, respectively.
-For capturing the dynamics, the pump pulse was synchronized with the FEL in such a way, that the optical delay can be freely chosen between several tens of femtoseconds to tens of picoseconds with respect to the FEL bunch.
-Pentacene (purity 99\,\%, purchased from Sigma-Aldrich) was deposited from a homemade Knudsen cell evaporator at a deposition rate of one monolayer per 30\,min.
-Before conducting the photoemission experiment the film thickness and quality was verified by LEED evidencing the pentacene bilayer structure on Ag(110) \cite{grimm_molecular_2018}.
-The sample was kept at room temperature during the deposition and experiment.\\
+Optical pump and FEL probe pulses (both p-polarized) impinge on the sample at a polar angle of $\uptheta$\,=\,68$^{\circ}$ and an azimuthal angle of $\upphi$\,=\,64$^{\circ}$ with respect to the [-1\,1\,0] direction of the Ag(110) surface, and are aligned to have spatial overlap.
+The photoelectrons emitted into the hemisphere above the sample are detected by a novel TOF momentum microscope \cite{schonhense_space-_2015,kutnyakhov_time-_2020} and recorded according to their wave vector and kinetic energy.
+The photon wavelength of the FEL is 35\,nm and the average FEL pulse energy of 30\,$\mu$J is attenuated by nitrogen gas and thin film filter foils to acquire spectra similar to reference measurements in static experiments \cite{grimm_molecular_2018}.
+The energy resolution in the experiment is 80\,meV (see supplement, Fig.\,1\,(b)).
+The optical pump laser provides a maximum flux of 1\,mJ/cm$^2$ at 400\,nm wavelength, and is synchronized with the FEL to allow for pump-probe delay scans.
+The temporal cross-correlation between optical laser pump pulse and FEL probe pulse is $215\pm10$\,fs FWHM.
+Within a so-called bunch train of 330 pulses with 1\,$\mu$s spacing, at a repetition rate of 10\,Hz, 299 pulses are optically pumped, while the remaining 31 are unpumped (effective repetition rate of 3.3\,kHz).
+The temporal overlap of FEL and optical laser ($\uptau_{\mathrm{Delay}}=0$) is established by analyzing the intensity evolution at the Fermi edge of a bilayer of pentacene on Ag(110).
+The beam spot size of the FEL and optical laser at the sample position is about 250\,$\mu$m\,x\,150\,$\mu$m and 260\,$\mu$m\,x\,150\,$\mu$m, respectively.
+For capturing the dynamics, the pump pulses are synchronized with the FEL in such a way that the optical delay can be chosen freely between several tens of femtoseconds to tens of picoseconds with respect to the FEL bunch.
+A typical time-resolved orbital tomography measurement sampling over 3\,ps is obtained within $\sim$6\,h.
+Pentacene (purity 99\,\%, purchased from Sigma-Aldrich) is deposited from a homemade Knudsen cell evaporator at a deposition rate of one monolayer per 30\,min.
+The overall preparation time of the sample including annealing and sputtering cycles of the metal substrate is about 3.5\,h.
+Before conducting the photoemission experiment the film thickness and quality were verified by low-energy electron diffraction (LEED), evidencing the pentacene bilayer structure on Ag(110) \cite{grimm_molecular_2018} (see supplement, Fig.\,1\,(a)).
+In this superstructure, all molecules are aligned with the long molecular axis along the [001] direction of the silver substrate and tilted along their long axis by 6$^{\circ}$ and 8.5$^{\circ}$ within the first and second layer, respectively.
+The sample is kept at room temperature during the deposition and experiment.
+The base pressure in the analyzer chamber is $\sim1\cdot 10^{-10}$\,mbar.